Wide Reads

 — Narrator

-Context: Describing Sir James's reaction to Dorothea's engagement
+Context: Sir James's reaction after Dorothea's engagement

 In Today's Words:

-"Brooke was really culpable; he ought to have hindered it"
+"Brooke was really culpable; he ought to have hindered it."

 — Sir James (thinking)